OhioBWC - Basics: (Policy library) - File

 III.
 DEFINITIONS

-Longshore and Harbor Workers’ Compensation Act (LHWCA): A federal act, administered by the U.S. Department of Labor (DOL), that offers compensation and medical care to employees disabled from injuries (including occupational diseases) that occur on the navigable waters of the United States, or in adjoining areas customarily used in loading, unloading, repairing, or building a vessel.
+Longshore and Harbor Workers’ Compensation Act (LHWCA): A federal act, administered by the U.S. Department of Labor (DOL), that offers compensation and medical care to employees for injuries (including occupational diseases (OD)) that occur on the navigable waters of the United States, or in adjoining areas customarily used in loading, unloading, repairing, or building a vessel.
 This act also offers benefits to dependents if the injury causes the employee’s death.

 IV.
 POLICY

-1. It is the policy of BWC that claims qualifying under the LHWCA (hereinafter referred to as “Longshore claims”) for which BWC is the authorized longshore carrier shall be:
+1. It is BWC’s policy that claims qualifying under the LHWCA, for which BWC is the authorized longshore carrier, must be:

 b.
 Charged against the MIF.